Judiciary answerable to 'Constitution and Constitution alone': CJI Ramana - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Highly skilled Indian professionals in diverse fields are found today across the globe, the CJI said, adding that the unprecedented opportunities offered by the IT sector to women have changed how Indians perceive the role of women in our society.

 Noting that more and more women from India found their wings in the emerging sector that helped them become empowered, independent and self-reliant, he said an empowered woman changes the dynamics of the family and society positively.
 “As they say, ‘If you empower a man, you empower an individual.
-But, if you empower a woman, you empower a family and the nation’.
-(Agencies)
+But, if you empower a woman, you empower a family and the nation’.”
+(PTI)

 Judiciary answerable to ‘Constitution and Constitution alone’: CJI Ramana